Olivier Boissy

-Olivier Stephane Boissy (born 22 January 1999) is a Senegalese professional footballer who plays as a striker for French club Saint-Pryvé on loan from Grenoble.
+Olivier Stephane Boissy (born 22 January 1999) is a Senegalese professional footballer who plays as a striker for French Championnat National 2 club La Roche VF.

 Club career

 Boissy began his senior career in Ghana with the Accra Lions, before joining the reserve side of Hapoel Petah Tikva in 2017, before returning to Accra Lions again in 2018.
 He then moved to Salitas in Burkina Faso, scoring 21 goals in all competitions in his first season.
 On 17 July 2021, he transferred to Grenoble in the French Ligue 2.
 He made his professional debut with Grenoble in a 4–0 Ligue 2 loss to Paris FC on 24 July 2021.

 On 1 February 2023, Boissy was loaned to Saint-Pryvé in Championnat National 2.

 International career

 Boissy is a youth international for Senegal, having represented the Senegal U20s once in 2017.